jyamaoka/G4CMPDocumentation/docs/StyleGuide.md

 switch ( i ) {
 if ( test ) {
 for ( int i = 0; i < 5; ++i ) {
-// For loops always have a space after the semicolon.
-They may have a space
-// before the semicolon, but this is rare. for ( ; i < 5 ; ++i) {
   ...

 // Range-based for loops always have a space before and after the colon.